 Yeah, our guests had no chance of leaving with dry eyes.
 We probably should’ve passed our tissues as favors.

-Anyway, we made it down the aisle and stood in front of that beautiful triangle arch, made by Lauren’s Step-Dad, and we were ready to commit to each other for life.
+Anyway, we made it down the aisle and stood in front of that beautiful triangle arch, created by Lauren’s Step-Dad, and we were ready to commit to each other for life.

 Then it was time for us to read our vows, which we wrote for each other.

-Charlie, our pup, decided to come stand right between us as we were saying our vows.
-He reminded us that this was his big day too and he deserved some spotlight as well.
+Charlie, our pup, decided to come to stand right between us as we were saying our vows.
+He reminded us that this was his big day, too, and he deserved some spotlight as well.
 One of my favorite pictures from that day is Charlie standing between us, looking up at us, just being so proud of his Moms.

-After that, open bar.
-Our guests mingled, we did our introductions and cake cutting, then sat down to have the most amazing wood-fired pizza.
-As mentioned before, we aren’t “country club” people, so the typical dry chicken and green beans just wasn’t going to cut it.
+After that, an open bar.
+Our guests mingled, did our introductions and cake cutting, and then sat down to have the most amazing wood-fired pizza.
+As mentioned before, we aren’t “country club” people, so the typical dry chicken and green beans just wouldn’t cut it.
 Gourmet wood-fired pizza made directly on-site, however, was better than we could’ve ever imagined.

-Next, there were the speeches from our Dads, Amy’s sister, and Lauren’s brother, and then our first dances.
-It was surreal to finally have our first dance and wives.
+Next, our Dads, Amy’s sister, Lauren’s brother, and then our first dances, and the speeches from our Dads.
+It was surreal to have our first dance and wives finally.
 A dance that we had practiced many times before in our kitchen.

 By 8:30, the dance floor was opened to all, and it stayed full the entire night!
 Big props to our DJ for killing it all night with our wide range of music tastes.
 He made sure no one was sitting.
 The glow sticks that came out around 10:30 turned the dance floor into a rave, and we were infinite.
 We never wanted the night to end.